mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-python/_index.md

   - /integrate/apps/quick-start-python/
 ---

 This quick start guide will walk you through the basics of creating a hello world Mattermost app in Python.
-In this guide you will build an app that:
+In this guide you will review an app that:

 - Contains a `manifest.json`, declares itself an HTTP application that acts as a bot, and attaches to locations in the user interface.
 - Contains a `form` with a `submit` function that can launch a modal (if applicable) and send an interpolated message back to the user.